 While your logline and first 10 pages both play a major role in whether your screenplay will catch the attention of a reader, nothing makes a better first impression than a properly-formatted title page.
+You can start your screenwriting process with the screenplay title page as some software automatically does, or save it until your final draft.

 Left Margin: 1.5”